Carreau/phd-dissertation/parts/part3.rst

 Experimentally, the probed young modulus correspond to the average mechanical properties of the actin cloud between the surface of the actin bead and the surface of the probe bead and do not reflect the variation of the mechanical properties of the uncompressed actin cloud with position.
-The geometry of hte system and the fluorescence signal suggest a decrease of the density of the actin cloud with the distance to the actin-bead center.
-All reported values reported later represent estimation of elasticity of an effective young modulus.
+The geometry of the system and the fluorescence signal suggest a decrease of the density of the actin cloud with the distance from the actin-bead center.
+All values reported later represent estimation of elasticity of an effective young modulus.
 The Effective young modulus values found are 3 orders of magnitude smaller than know elasticity of dendritic gel formed on bead that are in the